Topics Map > Networking > Virtual Private Networking (VPN)

 Normal use: "SplitTunnel" profile

 Most people will ordinarily select the '1_SplitTunnel_(Default)' profile.
 This sends traffic meant for University computers to the University, and doesn't intervene in your non-University web browsing such as Facebook or Google.
+As of Fall 2018 both IPv4 and IPv6 traffic are supported by the VPN.
+Click here for more details on how exactly the IPv6 traffic is handled with Split Tunnel.

 The Office of Privacy and Information Assurance (OPIA) suggests the use of the split tunnel profile from secured networks that you trust, such as home and work networks.